keropiyo/OpenSTEAM/README.md

 ## What is Open Source STEAM Education Tools?
 Open Source STEAM Education Tools is data that allows you to create tools that you can learn while playing.
-1. binary magic circle
+(1)binary magic circle
    * Adobe illustrator data for laser cutters.
    * Photo of the finished product.

 ## License